 SCSS is a cool and useful extension to CSS, but it always required some effort to be used and even specific production environment configurations for some systems.

-tgext.scss has born to make life easier for TurboGears2 developers, it will rely on python-scss to serve all the files in your public directory that end with .scss as text/css converting them and minifying them.
+tgext.scss has born to make life easier for TurboGears2 developers, it will rely on an internal minimal SCSS compiler (based on Zeta-Library SCSS parser) to serve all the files in your public directory that end with .scss as text/css converting them and minifying them.

 tgext.scss can be installed both from pypi or from bitbucket:

 should just work for most of the users

 If tgext.pluggable is available enabling tgext.scss is just a matter of appending to your config/app_cfg.py: